firecow/gitlab-ci-local/README.md

 - services
 - image

-## Gitlab CI only, will not be used by gitlab-runner-local
+## Gitlab CI only, will not be used by gitlab-local-pipeline
 - cache
 - pages
 - resource_group